-This plan is aligned with our Corporate Delivery Plan and is an important part of the work we are doing to deliver our Community Vision for Wokingham.
-We know that we cannot achieve these targets alone.
-It is together, with the support of our residents, communities, local businesses, and towns and parish council, that we will achieve the targets in this plan.
-We will listen to and learn from our residents, ensuring that we empower everyone to take action to ensure a just transition to a more sustainable future.
-To ensure that we are taking every opportunity through this plan to tackle inequality and promote inclusion, we conduct Equality Impact Assessments on all significant projects.
-These enable us to identify impacts on different groups of people at all stages of planning and delivery and enable us to take action to enrich the lives of every member of our community.
+We will listen to and learn from our residents, ensuring we empower everyone to take action to ensure a just transition to a more sustainable future.
+To ensure that we are taking every opportunity through this plan to tackle inequality, we conduct Equality Impact Assessments on all significant projects.
+These enable us to identify and act on impacts on different groups of people at all stages of planning and delivery.

-We need to be agile to a dynamic landscape and anticipate that new actions and initiatives will be introduced into this plan over the coming years, which will enable us to close the shortfall identified.
-Targets and actions within this plan will change and develop over time.
-Therefore, the Council has committed to continually revisit targets, to tweak, adjust or even entirely re-evaluate them in line with actual progress, new policies, and global events that might affect the climate emergency agenda.
-Indeed, the direct effects climate change is likely to have on the local environment means that adaptation to minimise these risks, such as flooding or biodiversity loss, has been incorporated into actions wherever possible, alongside in individual project assessments.
+We recognise the need to be agile to a dynamic landscape, meaning actions within this plan will continually be revisited to tweak, adjust or even entirely re-evaluate them in line with actual progress, new policies, and global events that might affect the climate emergency agenda.
+Indeed, the direct effects climate change is likely to have on the local environment means that adaptation to minimise these risks, such as flooding or biodiversity loss, has been incorporated into actions wherever possible, alongside in individual project assessments, though it is recognised that more significant action is needed here, with a full climate adaptation plan underway.

-Furthermore, the council recognises the importance of the United Nations' Sustainable Development Goals (SDGs) and aligned the key areas of action within the Climate Emergency Action Plan to the SDG framework.
-In doing so, the council hopes to ensure that its actions contribute to global level action and lead to a socially just response to tackling climate change.
+Furthermore, the council recognises the importance of the United Nations' Sustainable Development Goals (SDGs) and aligned the key areas to the SDG framework.
+In doing so, the council hopes to ensure that its actions contribute to global level action and lead to a socially just response.

-To ensure we are on track to reach these goals and that each project is working effectively, they will each be closely monitored, with a RAG rating system in place to provide clarity.
-Here each target has been assigned a colour based on the standard RAG system, where green represents being on track to being achieved, yellow indicates currently being slightly delayed or being depending on delivery of previous milestones, red indicates being delayed or cancelled and grey means it has not yet been started.
+To ensure we are on track to reach these goals, they will each be closely monitored, with a RAG rating system in place to provide clarity.
+Here each target has been assigned a colour based on the standard RAG system, where green represents being on track to being achieved, orange indicates currently being slightly delayed, red indicates being delayed or cancelled and grey means it has not yet been started.

-Name The Changing Landscape
+The Changing Landscape